Covariant interpretation of proper infall times in Kerr spacetime: Covariant 1+3 analysis

 \section{Covariant 1+3 analysis}

-A fully relativistic understanding of infall times requires going beyond coordinate velocities and effective potentials, and focusing instead on the covariant kinematics of geodesic congruences \citep{TSAGAS_2008, wald1984general, Poisson:2009pwt}.
+A fully relativistic understanding of infall times requires going beyond coordinate velocities and effective potentials, and focusing instead on the covariant kinematics of geodesic congruences \citep{TSAGAS_2008,wald1984general,Poisson:2009pwt}.
 In General Relativity, the convergence or divergence of freely falling worldlines is encoded in the expansion scalar $\Theta$, whose evolution is governed by the Raychaudhuri equation \citep{Raychaudhuri1955}.
-This provides a direct link between spacetime geometry and characteristic collapse times.
+This provides a direct connection between spacetime geometry, congruence focusing, and characteristic collapse times.

-For a timelike geodesic congruence with four--velocity $u^a$, vanishing four--acceleration and zero vorticity, the Raychaudhuri equation in vacuum spacetimes ($R_{ab}=0$) reduces to
+For a timelike geodesic congruence with four--velocity $u^a$, vanishing four--acceleration, and zero vorticity, the Raychaudhuri equation in vacuum spacetimes ($R_{ab}=0$) reduces to

 where $\sigma_{ab}$ is the shear tensor and the overdot denotes differentiation with respect to the proper time along the congruence.
-We adopt the shear scalar expressed as:
+Throughout this work, we adopt the shear scalar

-In vacuum spacetimes, Eq.~\eqref{eq:raychaudhuri_simple} shows that the local rate of focusing is controlled entirely by the expansion and the shear.
-More precisely, the integration of the Raychaudhuri equation along a geodesic (see e.g \citep{wald1984general,Poisson:2009pwt}) gives the schematic relation:

-highlighting that proper infall times are determined by the combined effect of isotropic contraction and anisotropic distortion.
-In the following, we select test geodesic congruences to study the effects of the black--hole rotation in terms of covariant kinematical quantities.
+Equation~\eqref{eq:raychaudhuri_simple} shows that, in vacuum spacetimes, the local focusing of timelike congruences is entirely controlled by the competition between isotropic contraction, encoded in $\Theta$, and anisotropic distortion, encoded in $\sigma^2$.